ExeterCodeClub/Support/timelapse/task2.md

 # Task 2 Resources
-**This document contains some of the resources you'll need to get started with writing the program logic**
+**This document contains the resources you'll need to get started with writing the program logic**

 **Aim:** Your goal is to write a control script which will set the time between timelapse frames, and set the filenames in a useful fashion.
 You will make the raspberry pi run this script when it is turned on.